 Currently, you cannot use the resource management feature in CDH 5 on a cluster that has Kerberos authentication enabled.

 Start all impalad and statestored daemons with the --principal and --keytab-file flags set to the principal and full path name of the keytab file containing the credentials for the principal.

 Impala supports the Cloudera ODBC driver and the Kerberos interface provided.
 To use Kerberos through the ODBC driver, the host type must be set depending on the level of the ODBD driver:

 - SecBeeswax for the ODBC 1.2 driver.

-- Blank for the ODBC 2.0 driver or later, when connecting to a secure cluster.
+- Blank for the ODBC 2.0 driver or higher, when connecting to a secure cluster.

-- HS2NoSasl for the ODBC 2.0 driver or later, when connecting to a non-secure cluster.
+- HS2NoSasl for the ODBC 2.0 driver or higher, when connecting to a non-secure cluster.

 To enable Kerberos in the Impala shell, start the impala-shell command using the -k flag.